Multi-prop component using Tailwind CSS & clsx

 2 solid: "bg-orange-500 hover:bg-orange-800",

-Those are the specific utility classes I'm using for the button you see throughout this website.
+Those are the specific utility classes I'm using for the buttons you see throughout this website.
 But feel free to get crazy with the properties and their values here.
-For instance, I've also added other props for controlling font weight and width.
+For instance, I've also added other props for controlling font-weight and width.

 Passing the props to the component